arkency/posts/posts/2015-03-31-gulp-modern-approach-to-asset-pipeline-for-rails-developers.md

 ---
-title: "Gulp - modern approach to asset pipeline for Rails developers"
+title: "Gulp - a modern approach to asset pipeline for Rails developers"
 created_at: 2015-03-31 16:20:02 +0200
 kind: article
 publish: false